Marketing for staffing agencies is no easy task.

 Interview questions are a really good example of job-specific content.

 Say you’re looking to hire a marketing manager.
 Creating a blog post targeting the keyword “marketing manager interview questions” will do a few things.

-- This keyword has high search volume, so it has a high likelihood of sending a high quantity of traffic from search engines
+- This keyword has a high search volume, so it has a high likelihood of sending a high quantity of traffic from search engines.

-Make a list of your most common job titles you want to attract for your staffing agency.
+Make a list of the most common job titles you want to attract for your staffing agency.
 Create job-specific content around these roles, ranging from interview questions to characteristics.